 Notably, Ivan's tweet was published at 4:54 p.m.
 EST (which would be in the "past" if we're going by the time he published for the creation of the contract).

-If there's one thing that Ivan did manage to do here, its provide us with the proper links to the CRV governance token contract (yes, I know, I said this with the 'time' and I was wrong - but I'm an optimist).
+If there's one thing that Ivan did manage to do here, its provide us with the proper links to the CRV governance token contract.

-The respective links are re-published below for convenience:
+Each respective link has been re-published below for convenience:

 Taking a Look at the Contract Address For CRV